joexu22/StakeFishDemo/StakeFishQuestions.md

 Here is the number:
 ```
-Up to Stack YYY:
+Up to Stack 683310:
-XXX blocks where mined 2 hours apart
+163693 blocks where mined 2 hours apart
 ```

 As a Follow-up: